simplenetes-io/podc/PODSPEC.md

 There are a couple of different types of Pods supported so far in Simplenetes.

     - Container Pods (using podman)
-        These are what most people refer to as pods, a collection of containers on the same network.
+        These are what most people refer to as pods, a collection of containers on the same container network.
         Just as Kuberenetes Pods.
     - Process Pods
-        These are single executables which conform to the Pod API
+        These are single executables which conform to the Pod API.

-Very important to note is the the `podc` yaml interpretor has a few restrictions compared to other yaml processors (because it is implemented in Bash).
+Very important to note is the `podc` yaml interpretor has a few restrictions compared to other yaml processors (because it is implemented in Bash).
 The most notable is that lists *must be intended*.
 This will NOT work:
 ```yaml